Welcome!

 I am a furniture maker, not a factory.

 I like making things out of wood.
 It's an incredible material and a renewable resource.
 That's good.
-It's strong, but light for it's strength.
-It can be polished to a glass finish.
+It's strong, but light for its strength.
 It's actually a translucent material, so when finished properly, it has an incredible depth and luminosity.

 For me, making furniture is a connection to the wood, but also a connection to people.
 I like making things, but I like it more knowing they will find a use in a good home.